What No One Tells You About The Eyebrow-Tattooing Trend Microblading

 Other things to consider include whether you have low iron: The ink is an iron oxide-based pigment, so if your body is craving iron it can actually absorb it from the ink and leave you with…orange brows.
 Because your body isn’t using what’s left, Palylyk says the remaining colour may stay a long time.
 And if you have oiler skin with large pores, the ink can disappear completely.

-Natalie Kongmany teaches a four-day intensive microblading course at the Canadian Beauty College and, like Palylyk, is full of advice I wish I’d known when considering microblading.
+Natalie Kongmany taught a four-day intensive microblading course at the Canadian Beauty College and, like Palylyk, is full of advice I wish I’d known when considering microblading.

 “You want to make sure you haven’t had any microdermabrasion in the past two weeks, no chemical peels or lasers,” she says.
 These procedures make skin raw and sensitive, and it needs time to heal before cuts are made.